alperenbelgic/backend-flow-controller/README.md

 ### Why?
 I mean really, why?
 #### These are some cases making me pissed off in my backend developer daily life:
 - The software is not working, I do not know why.
 There is no message in UI or logging.
-- I cannot find the code piece we should change.
+- I cannot find the code piece should be changed.
 - I really do not know how the application flows
 - I cannot decide in which state the application is now.
 I don't know which rows and which columns are used to decide for current state.
 - I am not sure how I should desing the API.
 Which web services I should call, which orders etc.